Careful, He Might Hear You (film)

-Careful, He Might Hear You is a 1983 Australian drama film.
+Careful, He Might Hear You is a 1983 multi-award-winning Australian drama film.
 It is based on the 1963 novel of the same name by Australian-American author Sumner Locke Elliott.
+It won eight awards, including Best Film and Best Direction, at the 1983 Australian Film Institute (AFI) Awards (now known as AACTA Awards).

 Plot

 The film stars Wendy Hughes and Robyn Nevin as two sisters who are locked in a custody battle over their young nephew, PS, played by Nicholas Gledhill.
 PS has been raised by his aunt Lila (Nevin) and her husband George since his mother died soon after his birth.
 When Lila's richer sister Vanessa (Hughes) returns from overseas, she seeks custody of PS, citing the opportunities she can give him.